 Conclusion

 Business continuity management is an essential, ongoing process that helps organizations prepare for potential disruptions to their critical operations.
-Because of the high costs of downtime, every business should develop a business continuity plan and proactively manage those protocols to ensure that disruptive incidents are prevented and mitigated.
+Because of the high costs of downtime, every business should develop a business continuity plan containing an extensive business impact analysis and proactively manage recovery protocols to ensure that disruptive incidents are prevented and mitigated.

 Maintain Continuity with Invenio IT